 Upon passing the CCL exam successful candidates can apply to get 5 bonus points towards their permanent residency.
-Earlier the NAATI test was not much popular; however, with recent spike in the invitation points for permanent residency, it has become almost as popular as PTE (Pearons Test of English).
+Earlier the NAATI test was not much popular; however, with recent spike in the invitation points for permanent residency, it has become almost as popular as PTE (Pearson Test of English)

 Do I need to be on my TR to book the CCL test?

 Unlike PYP (Professional Year Program) course, applicants do not need to be on TR to book the NAATI CCL test dates.
 Similar to PTE-A, it can be booked online at any time.
-Because of the increasing number of NAATI CCL applicants in states such as Sydney, Melbourne and Perth, available test dates may be few months apart; therefore, we suggest applying fo the exam as soon as possible
+Due to online testing, you can take the test from Nepal too.
+Because of the increasing number of NAATI CCL applicants in states such as Sydney, Melbourne and Perth, exam dates may not be readily available; therefore, we suggest applying for the exam as soon as possible.

 How do I book the CCL exam?

-Exam date can be easily booked at home by visiting NAATI’s official website.
-Click here to fill the application form.
+Exam date can be easily booked from home by visiting NAATI’s official website.
 Submit your passport sized photograph and a scanned copy of appropriate ID, such as passport.
 Once you submit the form you’ll have to select a payment method while filling out the application form.
 After the payment is processed, NAATI will assess your application.
 You will find information regarding NAATI CCL test fees ($800) while filling up the form.